Pork and Chinese Cabbage Pot-sticker Dumplings

 This is a frozen product.
 Cook straight from frozen.
 If the dumplings have stuck together, drop them on a counter and they should come apart.

 For best results, heat a non-stick frying pan with a light coating of oil and place the frozen dumplings on their sides in the pan.
 Fry for a little, till they have a nice golden colour on one side, then throw in enough water to come a quarter of the way up the dumplings and cover with a lid.
 Continue to steam for at least 10 minutes, or until the dumplings are completely cooked through.
 Take off the lid, and fry the dumplings over a high heat for a few more minutes so that all the water is evaporated, and the dumplings crisp up a little.

 You can also steam the dumplings in a bamboo steamer for 15 minutes - line the steamer with baking paper, with some holes poked through.

-Allow to rest for a couple of minutes before serving - they're juicy and scalding hot otherwise.
+Allow to rest for a couple of minutes before serving with dipping sauce - they're juicy and scalding hot otherwise.